 Its function is to stop the rotor motion in adverse weather conditions.
 It is constituted of disc brakes similar to those of cars and of friction brakes which function in case of failure of the electrical grid.

-It regulates the function of the aerogenerator according to the different working conditions.
+regulates the function of the aerogenerator according to the different working conditions.
 It optimizes the function of the aerogenerator.
-It ensures safety and controls any further devices (anemometer).
+This system ensures the safety and controls any further devices (anemometer).

 Working of Vertical Axis Wind Turbine

-In a vertical axis wind turbine, the blades are aerofoil shape and it can take the wind from any directions.
+In this types of wind turbine, the blades are aerofoil shape, and it can take the wind from any direction.
 The rotor is not self-starting.
 The rotor is supported by a system of guy cables.
 The base of the wind turbine rotor is coupled to a generator by a drive flexible coupling.
 Here the blades rotate around a vertical axis.

-Wind turbine captures the high-pressure wind and it causes the kinetic energy, this kinetic energy converted into mechanical energy and mechanical energy converted into electric power.
+A wind turbine captures high-pressure wind, and it causes kinetic energy.
+This kinetic energy is converted into mechanical energy, and mechanical energy is converted into electric power.